ayushkpai/jumpstart/README.md

     ansible-playbook <file>
     ```

-- Check if you have it installed
+- If you want to just check if you have it installed

     ```
     ansible-playbook <file> --check